jeremyyew/chartjs-vis-dashboard/frontend/README.md

 Currently `PdfGenerator` is only used at the `App` level, and is given all `id`'s explicitly.
 This allows explicit ordering of charts.
 If it is not given any `id`'s it will automatically iterate through all charts registered in the global state (in no guaranteed order).

 ### Notes

+- When we bind the global state with `v-model` we are directly mutating state, which is not good practice - however, the code is way simpler this way: we do not have to define a unique computed property with a getter and setter for every single chart's `included` attribute.
+I tried to do something generic with either `computed` or `methods` but wasn't able to.
+We would have to do individual computed properties for other data that involve more complicated mutation (such as addition of properties) in the future.
+- On a related note, when directly exposing global data in the Vue instance, it is best to declare `Store.state` as opposed to some property such as `Store.state.charts`.
+This is because that property may rely on Object re-assignment (see `registerPrintableChart`) in order to set new reactive properties.
+This means upon a new registration, `Store.state.charts` now holds a reference to another object, and will not detect changes made by the any bindings made on the initial `Store.state.charts` data declared.
+- Currently, we avoid storing the caption data, and simply access the caption text in the DOM via `document.getElementById(CHART_ID).nextElementSibling.innerText`.
+This is a weak assumption but greatly simplifies the process.
 - In order to use constants in template we must pass in as data, e.g.
 ```ecmascript 6
 data() {